Equation of state and speed of sound of (2+1)-flavor QCD in strangeness-neutral matter at non-vanishing net

 Fundamental properties of hot and dense matter controlled by the strong force are encoded in the equation of state (EoS).
 The EoS is sensitive to the change of degrees of freedom that dominate properties of strong-interaction matter at low temperatures and densities on the one hand and high temperature and densities on the other hand.
 It describes fluctuations of e.g. energy and particle densities that signal the occurrence of phase transitions.
 The EoS finds application in the hydrodynamic modelling of hot and dense matter created in heavy ion collisions \cite{Braun-Munzinger:2015hba} and in constraining the ``cosmic trajectory'' of matter in the expanding early universe \cite{Middeldorf-Wygas:2020glx}.

 The EoS of strong-interaction matter is obtained from quantum chromodynamics (QCD) at finite temperature and non-zero values of the conserved charge chemical potentials.
 It is well studied at vanishing values of the chemical potentials \cite{Karsch:2000ps,Borsanyi:2013bia,HotQCD:2014kol}.
 For non-vanishing values of the chemical potentials that couple to net baryon number ($\mu_B$), net electric charge ($\mu_Q$) and net strangeness ($\mu_S$), lattice QCD calculations have to face the well-known sign problem.
 Currently, this renders direct numerical calculations with non-zero, real-valued chemical potentials impossible.
-For this reason numerical calculations at non-zero $(\mu_B,\mu_Q,\mu_S)$ have been performed by either using Taylor expansions in terms of the chemical potentials \cite{Gavai:2001fr,Allton:2002zi} or by performing numerical simulations at imaginary values of the chemical potential \cite{DElia:2002tig,deForcrand:2002hgr}.
-Using the latter and analyzing results with various ans\"atze for an analytic continuation to real values of the chemical potential, the EoS of (2+1)-flavor QCD has been determined \cite{Borsanyi:2012cr,Guenther:2017hnx}.
-Following the Taylor expansion approach, results for the QCD EoS have been obtained from up to sixth-order expansions \cite{Ejiri:2005uv,Bazavov:2017dus}.
+For this reason numerical calculations at non-zero $(\mu_B,\mu_Q,\mu_S)$ have been performed by either using Taylor expansions in terms of the chemical potentials, {e.g.} \cite{Gavai:2001fr,Allton:2002zi} or by performing numerical simulations at imaginary values of the chemical potential, \cite{DElia:2002tig,deForcrand:2002hgr}.
+Using the latter and analyzing results with various ans\"atze for an analytic continuation to real values of the chemical potential, the EoS of (2+1)-flavor QCD has been determined